fedwiki/wiki-server/ReadMe.md

     $ npm install -g wiki
     $ wiki

 Visit localhost:3000 to see your wiki.
-If you choose a host visible to the internet then other in the federation can use your work.
+If you choose a host visible to the internet then others in the federation can use your work.

 ### Server Options